-Shareholder information expenses of \$8,258 (2018 - \$Nil) relates to maintaining the current projects and promoting the Company.
+Shareholder information expenses of \$3,278 (2018 - \$5,317) relates to maintaining the current projects and promoting the Company.
 These expenses increased in the current period in comparison to the same period in the previous year, due to increased activities with new projects and shareholder communications.

-Transfer agent and filing fees of \$11,113 (2018 - \$5,887) relates to expenditures in connection with share capital activities and reporting of the Company.
-The expenses increased due to the acquisition of three new properties and additional shares issued for the acquisition during the year ended February 28, 2019.
+Transfer agent and filing fees of \$15,054 (2018 - \$4,323) relates to expenditures in connection with share capital activities and reporting of the Company.
+The expenses increased due the private placement issuances and option exercises during the period ended August 31, 2019.
+See "Transactions with Related Parties".

-The overall expenses were comparable to the same period last year, most expenditures incurred during the current and the prior periods were primarily due to the acquisition of three new mineral properties, the incorporation of the subsidiary, the increased activities related to those properties and the subsidiary, and the consultation on the Company's current and prospective projects.
+The overall expenses were higher than for the same period last year, most expenditures incurred during the current and the prior periods were primarily increased due to the share based compensation expense, the issuance of shares pursuant to a private placement, increased activities related to Mexican subsidiary projects/properties and the subsidiary, and the consultation on the Company's current and prospective projects.